-The template is a snapshot or exact copy of your TSO at a specific instance in time.
-You create it from a TSO after you've installed your offering and made configuration changes.
+The template is a snapshot or exact copy of your TSO at a specific time.
+You create it from a TSO after you install your offering and make configuration changes.
 You specify a Trialforce template when you generate a trial org using the SignupRequest API and when you create a demo org from the Environment Hub.
-The template defines the trial org that is provisioned each time a customer signs up for a trial of your offering.
+The template defines the trial org that's provisioned each time that a customer signs up for a trial of your offering.